notbeer/Gametest-API-Wrapper/README.md

 <br />

 ## Usage

-Most of the features should work as of now version 1.17.10.
-A lot of the class, methods, properties and more may change a lot.
-Since GameTest FrameWork is in heavy development as of now.

 <strong>WARNING: </strong>`If you are going to apply any GameTest related scripts to your world, please make a copy of your world before you do so!
 I'm not responsible if anything goes wrong-`

 Create a new world, since GameTest FrameWork is still experimental.
 Make sure in your settings you have `GameTest FrameWork` enabled under `Experiments` category.
 I have some examples on how you can use this library.
 Specifically on custom commands.
 Type in the game chat `+help` for the list of custom commands or `+help [command name]` to get information on a specific command!

-You can edit/add commands to the pack in the folder.
+If you want to add or edit your own stuff to the pack.
+Please head to the [src](https://github.com/notbeer/Gametest-API-Wrapper/tree/main/src) folder.
+You can start working with the typescript files in there.
+At the end of your work make sure to transpile your work.
+You can run [transpile.sh](https://github.com/notbeer/Gametest-API-Wrapper/blob/main/transpile.sh) to tranpile your work!

 <!-- ROADMAP -->
 <br />